luisbazo/DataScientistLuisBazoGarcia/md/DataScienceLuisBazoGarcia.md

 ![png](output_25_7.png)

-As an additional metric of model performance, it is assessed the model calibration which also looks at the probability of possitives comparing with the actual number of predicted possitives
+As an additional metric of model performance, it is assessed the model calibration which also looks at the probability of positives comparing with the actual number of predicted positives

 ```python